 Our projects respond to societal challenges and make a sustainable contribution to society’s wellbeing.

 The Reinhard Mohn Prize recognizes innovative responses to pressing social and political challenges.
-The 2015 prize will be awarded to Rita Süssmuth.
+The 2018 prize was awarded to Joachim Gauck.

 The recent euro crisis and the dramatic increase of unemployment in some euro countries have triggered a renewed interest in a fiscal capacity ... read more